 Cerro Torre

-Cerro Torre, one of the many ragged mountains in the southern Patagonian Andes, is an impressive granite spire with an altitude of 3.128m.
-Its distinct shape not only makes it stand out among the surrounding landscape, but also qualifies it as one of the most beautiful peaks on earth.
-Cerro Torre’s beauty and its vertical walls have been attracting adventurers and climbers ever since its discovery.
-While for a long time getting close to the mountain meant going on an expedition, nowadays the nearby town of El Chaltén serves as a comfortable hub for trekkers and explorers.
+Cerro Torre, one of the many jagged peaks of the southern Patagonian Andes, is an imposing granite spire that rises to an altitude of 3,128 meters.
+Its distinctive shape not only makes it stand out in the surrounding landscape but also qualifies it as one of the most striking peaks on Earth.
+Cerro Torre’s beauty and sheer vertical walls have drawn adventurers and climbers for decades.
+While early expeditions to the mountain were long and arduous, today the nearby town of El Chaltén offers a comfortable hub for trekkers, climbers, and explorers.

-Located in Parque Nacional los Glaciares in Patagonia, Cerro Torre stands on the eastern edge of the Southern Patagonian Icefield, on the disputed border between Argentina and Chile and is the highest of a chain of four mountains: Cerro Torre, Torre Egger, Punta Heron and Cerro Standhart.
-Its icy west face slopes down towards the Circo de los Altares and the glaciers of the Southern Patagonian Icefield.
-Its impressive east face drops almost vertically into the Torre Valley, where it is opposed by Fitz Roy‘s west face.
-The top of the peak is crowned by a mushroom of rime ice formed by strong winds, constantly blowing humid air all the way from the Pacific in the west.
-Westerly winds are generally the main influence for the weather in the area, which is known to be changeable and sometimes unforgiving.
+Located in Parque Nacional Los Glaciares in Patagonia, Cerro Torre stands on the eastern edge of the Southern Patagonian Icefield, straddling the disputed border between Argentina and Chile.
+It is the highest peak in a chain of four mountains: Cerro Torre, Torre Egger, Punta Heron, and Cerro Standhart.
+The mountain’s icy west face slopes down toward the Circo de los Altares and the glaciers of the Southern Patagonian Icefield.
+Its striking east face drops almost vertically into Torre Valley, where it faces the west face of nearby Fitz Roy.
+The summit is crowned by a mushroom of rime ice, formed by strong winds that carry humid air from the Pacific in the west.
+These westerly winds influence the unpredictable and often unforgiving weather in the area.

 Cerro Torre